bezurn004/Obsi-Forge-Apedia/GameplayRules/Core/Getting Started/GS_Principles of Play.md

 Ask questions of each other to help create a coherent, shared picture of what is happening in the fiction.
 Deepen your setting and your characters by adding evocative details.
 You’ll be surprised how often an offhand suggestion can snowball into exciting story possibilities.

 ### Build a Universe Together
-When playing without a guide, you each take part in filling that role— crafting elements of the setting, portraying other characters, introducing challenges, posing questions, and providing answers.
+When playing without a guide, you each take part in filling that role, crafting elements of the setting, portraying other characters, introducing challenges, posing questions, and providing answers.
 The nature of Starforged mechanics and oracles means you can do this in the moment, without preparation, switching from the perspective of your character and back again.
-When something is uncertain or you want to leave it to the whims of fate, Ask the Oracle and work together to interpret the answer.
+When something is uncertain or you want to leave it to the whims of fate, [[MV_Ask the Oracle|Ask the Oracle (move)]] and work together to interpret the answer.

 ### Share the Spotlight
 Be a generous, collaborative player.
 Within scenes, work to keep each character visible and each player engaged.
 Use the conversation to give everyone input into the narrative.
 Share opportunities to roll on oracle tables and interpret the results.